 This rule aims to tax certain residential property, which is sold within 2, 5 or 10 years of the acquisition date, irrespective of the purpose or intention at the time the property was acquired.
+The family home is exempted in most circumstances.

-The bright-line period is 2 years for land acquired between 1 October 2015 and 28 March 2018, 5 years for land acquired between 29 March 2018 and 26 March 2021, and 10 years for land acquired after 26
+The bright-line period is 2 years for land acquired between 1 October 2015 and 28 March 2018, 5 years for land acquired between 29 March 2018 and 26 March 2021, and 10 years for land acquired after 26 March 2021.